 Capture shortcuts allow you to start capture instantly with pre-defined settings.
-Click Quick capture shortcuts in the mini-widget to open the list of shortcuts.
+Click Quick capture in the launcher or Quick capture shortcuts in the mini-widget to open the list of shortcuts.
 Then, click the shortcut you like, and immediately start capturing your screen.